emmajanedrews/base-template/_posts/2018-04-27-4-home-improvement-tactics-for-a-spring-sale.md

 {% include youtube.html %}

+If you are considering selling your home this spring, here are four things that you should consider doing to improve your home and make it all the more appealing to buyers.

 I'm here to talk to you today about the four tactics you can use to improve your home to get ready for the spring market.

 **1) Take a look at your entire home.** Walk around your home and look at your bathrooms.
 Does the caulking need redone or is there any mold? &nbsp;